informalsystems/hermes/docs/architecture/adr-012-ibc-relayer-v2.md

 instead bypass the all-in-one traits and use the relayer components directly with CGP.
-Similarly, if users want to implement custom components, such as custom logic for building UpdateClient messages, they should skip the all-in-one traits and implement the custom logic directly CGP.
+Similarly, if users want to implement custom components, such as custom logic for building UpdateClient messages, they should skip the all-in-one traits and implement the custom logic directly using CGP.

 In the future, the relayer framework may offer more variants of all-in-one traits that are catered for specific use cases.
 For example, we may define